safreita1/PathFinder/README.md

     'removeEdges5': Positive Integer, '-1' represents an empty value 'searchReduction': true or false

+(3) Create a visualization using GraphViz in the Ubuntu environment the following way: /usr/gin/sfdp -Goverlap=false -Tpng 'DOT file (no quotes)' -o 'name of file.png (no quotes)'

-(3) Additional information on parameters can be found on the insutrctions page: [Instructions](http://www.path-finder.io/instructions.html).
+(4) Additional information on parameters can be found on the insutrctions page: [Instructions](http://www.path-finder.io/instructions.html).
 If more information on a variable is needed, please check the code.

 # Datasets: